Graduate Open House

 Founded in 1914, the Loyola University Chicago School of Social Work educates students to become leaders in the profession.
 Within a learning community dedicated to excellence in scholarship and service, students select a curriculum focused in clinical, organizational, community, and social justice issues.
 Learn more about what sets us apart here.

 Offering advanced practice training in clinical, school and community settings, graduates of this program are well positioned for leadership roles in clinical, human services, outreach, and development settings.
 With additional advanced standing and evening offerings, as well as a bilingual track, find the program that works best for you.

-The first Bilingual Master of Social Work program in the country, this program prepares students for Latino communities to have professional social workers with linguistic skills and cultural awareness of the more subtle aspects that individuals, families, groups and communities face when receiving services.
-This program aims to strengthen the knowledge, values and skills of those who feel the passion of working with vulnerable people and who are deprived of their rights in our society.
+The first Bilingual Master of Social Work Program in the country, this program prepares students for Latino communities to have professional social workers with linguistic skills and cultural awareness of the more subtle aspects that individuals, families, groups, and communities face when receiving services.
+This program aims to strengthen the knowledge, values, and skills of those who feel passionate about working with vulnerable people and who are deprived of their rights in our society.
 Focuses include mental health and immigration studies.

 Offered jointly with the School of Law, this dual degree program fives clinical skills and a broader understanding of the human concerns in legal interventions to practicing lawyers.
 Students in this program gain a psychological and social perspective that comes into play when representing and advocating for children, families, women, and the elderly.

 This program allows those seeking leadership positions in child and family welfare and advocacy to earn their MSW in tandem with their MJ degree.
 The MJ degree is offered 100% online, and both degrees can be earned in a total of three years for full-time students.

 MSW/MDiv - Master of Divinity